 Rotary dials, such as those from the market leader Boa, pull cables across the foot to secure the shoe.
 A single dial will often have routed cables in the fashion of lace, while two dials will offer separate forefoot and upper foot adjustability.
 They usually include a quick-release option and are quick and easy to fasten up both pre- and mid-ride.
 The small downside is that they tend not to play too well with overshoes.

 Laces may appear a bit old fashioned but these are still competitive with other shoes on the market

 The big advantage of laces is that they offer fantastic modulation of pressure across the foot and, paired with Giro’s Evofiber SL microfibre upper, result in a shoe that is extremely comfortable.
 As the Empire SLX shoes don’t feature any fastening hardware, they are also feathery light.
 Laces aren’t without their negatives though, getting the Empires on and off takes a little longer and minor adjustments mid-ride are a faff as you need to stop to re-tie them.

-The Giro Empire SLX features an Easton EC90 SLX2 carbon sole which is stiff and thin making for a fantastic pedalling platform.
-Rather than building arch support into the shoe itself, the footbed is customisable using an included SuperNatural Fit Kit arch support system allowing fine-tuning.
+The Giro Empire SLX features an Easton EC90 SLX2 carbon sole which is stiff and thin making for a fantastic pedaling platform.
+Rather than building arch support into the shoe itself, the footbed is customizable using an included SuperNatural Fit Kit arch support system allowing fine-tuning.

-The Giro Empire SLX offers a high-performance option that is potentially unrivalled in terms of low weight and comfort.
+The Giro Empire SLX offers a high-performance option that is potentially unrivaled in terms of low weight and comfort.